go-sigma/sigma/README.md

 I will periodically reboot the container, and since the container doesn't have any disk mount, every reboot will clear all the data.

-## Architecture

-I was hoping you could wait for me to finish drawing the architecture.

 ## Quick Start

 Now sigma is under very early development, so it's not easy to use.
 But you can try it.